antmicro/topwrap/docs/source/developers_guide/ipxact-design.md

 ### Parameters

-The special syntax of IP-XACT parameters is mostly explained in the [](#parameter-passing) section.
+The special syntax of IP-XACT parameters is mostly explained in the [Parameter passing](#parameter-passing) section.

 #### Variable widths